Jayne Mansfield–Sophia Loren photo: Worldwide publicity

 Loren was captured in several images staring at Mansfield's exposed breasts.
 More than one photographer captured the moment; both Delmar Watson and Joe Shere caught Loren casting a glance from the corners of her eyes at Mansfield's bust.
-That image received worldwide attention, appearing in newspapers and magazines with the word censored hiding the actress's exposed bosom.
+The photographs received worldwide attention, appearing in newspapers and magazines with the word "censored" hiding Mansfield's exposed bosom.

 Reaction

 Fearful of public outrage, most Italian newspapers refused to print the wirephotos; Il Giorno and Gazzetta del Popolo printed them after retouching to cover much of Mansfield's bosom, and only Il Giornale d'Italia printed them uncensored.

-In November 2015, Loren described the dinner and incident in an interview with Entertainment Weekly:
+In November 2014, Loren described the dinner and incident in an interview with Entertainment Weekly:

 "All of cinema was there, it was incredible.
 And then comes in Jayne Mansfield, the last one to come.
 For me, that was when it got amazing.
 She came right for my table.
 She knew everyone was watching.
 She sat down.
 And now, she was barely… Listen.
 Look at the picture.
 Where are my eyes?
 I’m staring at her nipples because I am afraid they are about to come onto my plate.
 In my face you can see the fear.
 I’m so frightened that everything in her dress is going to blow—BOOM!—and spill all over the table."

 Although Loren is frequently asked to autograph a copy of the photograph, she refuses, preferring to separate herself from the incident instead.
 "I don’t want to have anything to do with that.
 And also out of respect for Jayne Mansfield because she’s not with us anymore."

-Legacy
+Mansfield's daughter, Mariska Hargitay, born seven years after the photograph and three years before Mansfield's death, said in 2025, "To see another woman look at your mom like that was excruciating for me as a little girl."

+Homages

 In 1993, Daniela Federici created a homage with Anna Nicole Smith as Mansfield and New York City DJ Sky Nellor as Loren for a Guess Jeans campaign.
-Later, Mark Seliger took a picture named Heidi Klum at Romanoff's with Heidi Klum in a reproduction of the restaurant set.
+In 2002, Mark Seliger took a picture named Heidi Klum at Romanoff's with Heidi Klum in a reproduction of the restaurant set.
+In 2023, Joe Shere photographed Sydney Sweeney as Mansfield and Maude Apatow as Loren.

 This photo was also parodied in the 2014 Modern Family episode "iSpy" with Julie Bowen in Loren's place staring down the chest of Sofia Vergara, who took Mansfield's spot.

-Jessica Simpson, after being body shamed by Vogue in 2020, posted the picture on her social media and said that she felt like Jayne Mansfield.
-Vogue quickly apologized to her.
+Jessica Simpson, after claiming Vogue body shamed her in 2020, posted the picture on her social media and said that she felt like Jayne Mansfield.
+Vogue later apologized to her.